-For information on using HDInsight with a Virtual Network, including specific configuration requirements for the Virtual Network, see Extend HDInsight capbilities by using an Azure Virtual Network.
+For more information on using HDInsight with a Virtual Network, including specific configuration requirements for the Virtual Network, see Extend HDInsight capabilities by using an Azure Virtual Network.

 In this article, you have learned basic information about creating a Windows-based HDInsight cluster.
 Use the table below to find specific information on how to create a cluster using a method that best suits your needs: